Stefan Šćepović: Celtic

 On 2 September 2014, Šćepović signed a four-year deal with Celtic for £2.3 million, having turned down a move the day before.
 Eleven days later, he made his debut as a starter in a 2–1 victory against Aberdeen at Celtic Park.

 On 23 October, he scored his first goal for the club against Astra Giurgiu in the UEFA Europa League, scoring a header from an Anthony Stokes free kick in a 2–1 home win.
 Three days later, he netted his second goal for the club and his first in the league, in a 2–0 victory over Kilmarnock.
 The other goal of that game was a free kick from John Guidetti, earned after Manuel Pascali was sent off for a professional foul on Šćepović.

 On 15 March 2015, Šćepović was an unused substitute as Celtic won the Scottish League Cup with a 2–0 win over Dundee United in the final at Hampden Park, with Stokes and Leigh Griffiths starting and Guidetti as a substitute.
 On 24 May, he scored in each half as Celtic concluded their fourth consecutive league-winning season with a 5–0 home win over Inverness Caledonian Thistle.

 Getafe

 On 31 August 2015, Šćepović joined Spanish club Getafe on a season long loan.
 Scepovic scored his first goal for Getafe a diving header in the 1–0 win over Málaga.

 On 28 June 2016, after suffering relegation, Šćepović signed a permanent contract with Geta.
 He helped the club in their immediate return to the top tier, notably scoring a brace against RCD Mallorca on 10 June 2017.

 Sporting Gijón (loan)

 On 12 July 2017 Šćepović returned to Sporting, after agreeing to a one-year loan deal.
 However, on 31 January 2018 and scoring four goals in 16 games played, Getafe and Sporting agreed to terminate the loan and was transferred to Hungarian club Videoton.

 Brisbane Roar

 On 7 February 2023, Šćepović signed for Australian club Brisbane Roar.

+PAS Giannina

+On 7 September 2024, Šćepović signed for Greek club PAS Giannina.
+He was released on a free transfer on 14 February 2025.He scored 5 goals in 16 games played.